-We show that merging GGO and C masks into one class ('lesion') both improves the segmentation precision and the accuracy of the classification model built on top of the segmentation model compared to using only GGO mask.
-We measure the model's accuracy using MS COCO convention of Intersect over Union (IoU) thresholds [LMB+14].
-Mask R-CNN segmentation achieves a precision of 61.92%@0.5 IoU, 45.22%@0.75 IoU and mean average precision of 44.68% (across all IoU thresholds).
-The classifier, COVID-CT-Mask-Net [TS20] built on top of the merged masks model, achieves a COVID sensitivity of 93.55% and an overall accuracy of 96.33%.
-The classifier built on top the model with separate masks, achieves a COVID sensitivity of 93.88% and an overall accuracy of 95.64% on COVIDx-CT test split of the CNCB CT scans dataset.
+- 1. Merge of GGO and C masks into a single "Lesion" class; both improve the segmentation precision and the accuracy of the classification model built on top of the segmentation model compared to using only the GGO mask. - 2.
+Mask R-CNN segmentation achieves a precision of 61.92%@0.5IoU, 45.22%@0.75IoU, and mean average precision of 44.68% (across all IoU thresholds). - 3.
+The classifier built on top of the model with separate masks achieves a COVID sensitivity of 93.88% and overall accuracy of 95.64% on the COVIDx-CT test split of the CNCB CT scans dataset. - 4.
 Compared to other solutions for a 3-class problem, we use only a small fraction of the dataset to get these results: 5% of the COVIDx-CT training split and 3% of the total data.